setms/book/docs/requirements/digest.md

 Likewise, exclude business rules that don't need implementing in software.

 Ensure that requirements have acceptance criteria and, if possible, acceptance tests.
-Examples of acceptance criteria that aren't based on acceptance tests:
+Examples of acceptance criteria that unsuitable for capturing in acceptance tests:

 - The number of open issues is under some maximum.
 - Documentation is available.